ukraine-firearms-dashboard/ukraine-firearms-dashboard/README.md

 - Duckdb for the internal database
 - Google Drive for the social media extract and the dashboard text
 - Cloudflare for hosting the screenshot and fast retrieval
-- Github and Posit Cloud for the dashboard deployment
+- Github and Posit Connect Cloud for the dashboard deployment
 - Github workflows for triggering data, screenshot and text update

 **App Modules:**